 There’s plenty of choice when it comes to designing and implementing your wellness initiative, whether you choose to deliver in-house initiatives or recruit external specialists.
 A quick Google reveals a whole host of external providers, such as Elevate Your Health or The Wellness Team, while serious subscribers can sign up to Mind’s initiative, which helps assess and improve your approach to mental health against a national index.

-But the most important aspect to understand is that by putting people first, particularly when it comes to business change, you are prioritising their wellness.
+But the most important aspect to understand is that by putting people first, particularly when it comes to business change, you are prioritizing their wellness.
 So whether it’s business as normal or anything but, sincere and long-term wellness initiatives will help keep people engaged, happy and productive.
-Indeed, if your business is facing a change, consider using a people-centred approach that emphasises employee wellbeing.
+Indeed, if your business is facing a change, consider using a people-centred approach that emphasizes employee wellbeing.

 Like anything, wellness can be misused, so it’s important it’s treated with integrity.
 Citing employee well-being as the reason to move to remote working won’t come off well if you’re actually cutting 70% of the workforce by doing so.
 Remember, employees value the clarity of a message, however unpalatable, so while wellness can be used to support, it must never be used to try and bury bad news.